Advice for New Motorcycle Riders: 8 Things to Remember

 6. No passengers until you're a confident rider.

 You really shouldn’t put others’ safety at risk until you, yourself, are comfortable with riding.
 Adding another rider to your trip means you’ll have to make adjustments to the bike’s suspension.
-Not to mention, you’ll have to account for the extra weight when you’re braking and taking sharp turns, else that shiny side is going to be way, way up, if you catch my drift.
+Not to mention, you’ll have to account for the extra weight when you’re braking and taking sharp turns, or else that shiny side is going to be way, way up, if you catch my drift.

 If riding with a passenger is a must, pick someone who’s ridden on the back of a motorcycle before, or who rides themselves.
 It will be much easier to ride with since they’ll have some semblance of what to expect and how to react in certain situations.
 Plus, an experienced passenger can proffer some constructive dialogue that will further enhance your riding skills.